-Managing nuclear energy
+Regulating nuclear energy

-The Nuclear Energy Regulation and Management programme accounts for an estimated 10.9% (R3.6 billion) of the department's budget over the medium term, mainly comprising transfers to entities.
-The South African Nuclear Energy Corporation is allocated R3.1 billion, of which R2.4 billion is for its operational costs and R664.7 million is for the decontamination and decommissioning of old nuclear facilities.
+Allocations to the Nuclear Energy Regulation and Management programme account for an estimated 12.3% (R3.4 billion) of the department's budget over the medium term and mainly comprise transfers to entities.
+The South African Nuclear Energy Corporation is allocated R2.9 billion, of which R2.3 billion will be used for its operational costs and R630.8 million for the decontamination and decommissioning of old nuclear facilities.
+In collaboration with other stakeholders, the department is implementing a multipurpose research reactor project that will replace the SAFARI-1 nuclear research reactor by 2030.
+The new project aims to ensure that South Africa remains one of the top radioisotope producers in the world.